 - Add and fill a feeder and waterer designed for chickens in the separated coop area.

 This period is used to acclimate the chicks to the coop.

-- Move your chicks and the mother hen (if you have one – not necessary) into the separate area in the coop.
+- Move your chicks and the mother hen (if you have one – not necessary) into the separate area of the coop.
 Show them where their food and water are.

 - Turn the heater on.
 If the chicks huddle once the heater is off, they are most likely cold and may not be ready for a full transition.

 - Each day show them where their feed and water are if needed.
 We’ve found that, although they may not be the smartest creatures on the planet, they seem to find the food/water rather quickly!

 This period is to introduce them to your flock and get them acclimated to being outside the separate coop area.

 - Feed and water them before turning them out.